Top 10 Reasons Not to Write a @#%*$ Top Ten List

 What to do instead of writing a top ten list:

-- There are thousands of ways to organize your thoughts.
+- There are thousands of other ways to organize your thoughts.
 Read widely to get a wide sampling of the possibilities.

 - Use your writing skills to pull readers in instead of relying on the old list-crutch.
 Use language that pops and sizzles.
 Let yourself go off on the occasional tangent.
 Let your ideas unfold like complicated origami.

 - Maybe it's time to consider a different kind of writing.
-Instead of starting with numbers and thereby limiting yourself in terms of tone and depth, perhaps it's time to consider working your material into an essay or a longer piece that includes research, anecdote, history, comparison, or tangential explorations.
+Instead of starting with numbers and thereby limiting yourself in terms of tone and depth, perhaps it's time to consider working your material into an essay or a longer piece that includes research, anecdote, history, comparison, or tangential explorations, truth.

 - Rebel!
 Break the mold!
 Go rogue!
 Toss those numbers and go off-roading in the wide open land of prose!